Certificate IV in Mental Health Peer Work

 In New South Wales you may be eligible under this qualification for Smart & Skilled funding.

-In Queensland, you may be eligible under this qualification for Higher Level Skills funding.
+In Queensland, you may be eligible under this qualification for Skills Assure Supplier.

 Units of competency